-Vacation is a program which can automatically respond to e-mail while you're away for an extended time.
-All e-mail sent to your account is saved to your account, but each individual emailing you will be given notification that you are out.
+Vacation is a program which will automatically respond to email while you’re away for an extended time.
+All messages sent to you are saved in your email as normal, but all senders will automatically receive your custom response.
 Vacation keeps track of incoming addresses, so it will only respond once per week (by default) and not bother senders with continual notices.

 There are two (three, if you are using Procmail) easy steps needed to set up the vacation program:

 Run ‘/usr/bin/vacation -i’ on shell.cs.utah.edu to initialize the database vacation will use to track who has sent mail during your absence.

 - Setup Vacation.

 /usr/bin/vacation‘ without any flags and the program will run in interactive mode.
 Follow the prompts to create or edit your response (kept in

 ~/.vacation.msg).
 If this file already exists, you will be asked if you wish to edit it.
 If it does not exist, it will be created for you.
 Following is an example message:

 I have received your message about $SUBJECT.

 I am currently unavailable.
 Please have patience, and I will respond to all messages once I have returned.

 You can write any type of message you would like.
 If you use the variable “$SUBJECT” in your message, and it will replace this token with the subject of the received message.